 - The table will slide out of the scanner. - If your health care provider says you are able, drink up to four 8-ounce glasses of water for the next 8 hours to clear the contrast out of your system. - Return to your normal activities, diet and medicines.
 Follow any instructions your technologist gives you.

 Follow-up Results

-- A cardiologist or radiologist will look at and interpret your scan. - Your health care provider will receive the exam results.
-He or she will either talk with you about the results or mail you the results.
+- A cardiologist or radiologist will look at and interpret your scan. - Your health care provider will receive the exam results and either talk with or mail you the results.